 Dr. Robert Spear (email@example.com) is an engineer by training and received the PhD degree in Control Engineering from Cambridge University.
 He has been a faculty member at the School of Public Health at Berkeley since 1971.
 His early work concerned the exposure of agricultural workers to pesticides.
 In more recent years his work has concerned applications of mathematical and statistical techniques in the assessment and control of human exposures to both chemical and biological agents focused principally on determinants of the incidence and control of schistosomiasis in the mountainous regions of Sichuan Province in southwestern China.
 Dr. Spear was the founding Director of the University’s Center for Occupational and Environmental Health.
 He was the Chair of the Berkeley Division of the Academic Senate in 1999-2000.
 He has authored or co-authored over 100 papers in the scientific literature.

-Dr. Justin Remais is Associate Professor of Environmental Health Sciences at UC Berkeley.
+Dr. Justin Remais is Professor of Environmental Health Sciences at UC Berkeley.
 His research combines environmental and theoretical models with field data to study the ecology and epidemiology of infectious diseases.
 More information about his research is available on his website.

-Tomás León (email@example.com) is a PhD student in environmental health sciences at the School of Public Health at the University of California, Berkeley.
+Dr. Tomás León (firstname.lastname@example.org) is a former doctoral student in environmental health sciences at the School of Public Health at the University of California, Berkeley.
 His interests lie at the intersection of public health and engineering, which includes sanitation and hydrological risk factors for infectious disease transmission as in the cases of S. japonicum and Opisthorchis viverrini.
 He previously graduated with a BS in Environmental Engineering from the Georgia Institute of Technology.